wooni005/tracker_search/README.md

-A desktop search application to explore the content of the Gnome Tracker index running on Linux Desktops.
+A desktop search application for the Gnome Tracker index.
+It's running on Linux Desktops.
 Written in Python 3 with Tkinter.